gridai/grid-docs/docs/features/datastores/2_Using Datastores/2_creating-datastores.md

 :::note

-You can still use the CLI for these datastores!
+You can also use the CLI for uploading these datastores!

 :::